Tooth-Colored Fillings – Montgomery, MN

 - Process: When metal fillings are placed, there is a small amount of dental structure removed to accommodate them.
 However, because composite resin can bond to your teeth, we won’t have to remove additional dental structure.

-If it sounds like you could benefit from tooth-colored fillings, contact our office.
+If it sounds like you could benefit from tooth-colored fillings, contact our dental office.
 Dr. Iverson will carefully examine your smile to determine whether or not they are the right treatment for you.